phseiff/github-flavored-markdown-to-html/README.md

                         altogether.
   -m MATH, --math MATH  If set to True, which is the default, LaTeX-formulas
                         using $formula$-notation will be rendered.
-  -r FORMULAS_SUPPORTING_DARKREADER, --formulas-supporting-darkreader FORMULAS_SUPPORTING_DARKREADER
-                        THIS OPTION IS DEPRECATED.
-It used to hackishly ensure that darkreader (the js module as well as the browser extension) correctly shift the colors of embedded formulas according to darkreader's colorscheme (usually,
-                        dark).
-This is not necessary anymore because this is ALWAYS supported now, and in a clean way without any dirty hack.
   -x EXTRA_CSS [EXTRA_CSS ...], --extra-css EXTRA_CSS [EXTRA_CSS ...]
                         A path to a file containing additional css to embed into the final html, as an absolute path or relative to the